jareware/el-js/README.md

 ## API

-Returns [a node](https://developer.mozilla.org/en-US/docs/Web/API/element) with the given name.
+The library exposes a single function, `el()`, which returns [a node](https://developer.mozilla.org/en-US/docs/Web/API/element) with the given name.
 The rest are var-args, so that:

  * an object sets attributes as key/value-pairs
  * a string/number/boolean sets the text content of the node
  * a node is treated as a child node
  * an array is treated as a list of child nodes

-For convenience, falsy values in the list of children are ignored.
+For convenience, [falsy values](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) in the list of children are ignored.

 There's three special cases for the name argument: